wmconnolly/100-days-of-code/log.md

 - `map` has typed keys AND values.
 Ridgid typing, but I can picture the saved confusion of trying to pin-point what 'xyz' is at any given point -- we'll know, becuase we've typed it that way.

   **Thoughts:** It's super easy to become distracted with tooling, but with _just_ enough discipline, the attention paid to refining it is high-value...
 In Vim, I can now run my little sandbox `main.go` via a simple `<leader>r` -- rock on.

+## Day 6, October 8, 2019

+**Today's Progress:**

+- Functions

+  - Go does not implicitly return, we _must_ use a `return` statement
+  - Return value(s) typed just before launching into a `{...}` code block
+  - The blank identifier `_` is used to move past irrelevant return values, when a function returns more than one value
+  - Can accept several different types of parameters, but can only accept one type of varying number of args, declared as the last parameter in the function's signature.
+    ```go
+    func exName(arg1 int, arg2 string, variadic ...int) {...}
+    ```
+  - Closures have access to variables from the scope above the anonymous function's declaration, but I'm going to have to step through this again tomorrow!

+  **Thoughts:** Family circumstances will make the challenge more difficult to fulfil, but I'm prepared to cut through the challenge.
+First of three challenging days in the books!